-The BoatHouse MicroCinema is a temporary, non-traditional 30-seat screening venue dedicated to promoting Portland filmmakers .
-Starting in February and running through May of 2017, the BHMC will feature screenings of featured local artists every Wednesday evening, plus additional sporadic events throughout the season.
+The BoatHouse MicroCinema is a non-traditional 30-seat movie theater dedicated to promoting Portland filmmakers .
+With screening seasons running in the spring and fall, the BHMC offers weekly screenings of featured local artists plus additional sporadic events throughout the year.
+The fall ’17 screening season kicks off September 16th, sign up for our mailing list now to get updates as the program is released.

 Tickets are a suggested $8 donation and are available at the door.
 There are no advanced ticket sales.
 Doors open at 7:30pm, shows start at 8:00 unless otherwise noted.
 Seating is limited.